sourcesofx/India-Conflict-Corridor-Tracker/README.md

 The goal was to build a system that handles the high-volume, repetitive parts of OSINT collection and initial triage, allowing analysts to focus on higher-order judgment, context, and deeper strategic thinking.
 I also wanted to make a practical, open tool available to the broader OSINT, security research, journalism, and academic community working on conflict dynamics in South Asia.

 The India Conflict Corridor Intelligence Pipeline represents my first portfolio project that leverages automation and AI to scale and streamline the Intelligence analyst workflow.
-I hope that you find this project useful to your own research and work and contributes towards a better understanding of the dynamics of (in)security and civil unrest in Jammu and Kashmir and Northeast India.
+I hope that you find this project useful to your own research and it contributes towards a better understanding of the dynamics of (in)security and civil unrest in Jammu and Kashmir and Northeast India.

 ## 📌 Architectural Overview